shakfu/py-js/source/projects/pktpy/README.md

 This is a very cool early stage project to create an embedding-friendly self-contained python implementation for game engines.

 A lot of language compatibility has been implemented but not a lot of infrastructure support (module coverage, user module support) yet.
-Still it's early days, so will be interesting to track the project and improve the external iteratively.

-The project offers preliminary support for the following modules:
+So far `pocketpy` project offers preliminary support for the following modules:

 - bisect
 - c (custom module for c-level access)